Collis Curriculum Intentions

 Curriculum Learning Journeys forms in place for each year group.

 To ensure how the knowledge and skills progress and connect across the whole curriculum.

-To develop an understanding of the working and long term memory.
+To develop a deeper understanding of the working and long-term memory.

-To develop subject leaders’ knowledge and understanding of the deep dive process.
+To develop subject leaders’ research, knowledge and understanding of the deep dive and the learning process.